Transbaikal Military District: Formation and World War II

-The district was formed in response to the Japanese invasion of China and military escalation in the region.
+The district was formed on 17 May 1935 in response to the Japanese invasion of China and military escalation in the region from the Transbaikal Group of the Special Red Banner Far Eastern Army, previously responsible for the region.
+The district was covered the territory of the East Siberian Krai and the Yakut Autonomous Soviet Socialist Republic.

+By 1937 the district, headquartered at Chita, included the 57th and 93rd (Chita) Rifle Divisions, 15th and 22nd Cavalry Divisions, Separate Buryat-Mongolian Cavalry Brigade (Ulan-Ude), and the 11th Mechanized Corps with the 6th and 32nd Mechanized Brigades, the 25th Armored Brigade, and the Transbaikal Fortified Region.
+The air force of the district, under the 5th Aviation Corps, included the 29th and 101st Heavy Bomber, 64th High-Speed Bomber, and 109th Light Assault Aviation Brigades, and a special purpose aviation group.

+In the district and the 57th Special Rifle Corps, 112 command personnel were executed and 108 arrested or imprisoned during the Great Purge, exceeding the 35 command personnel lost at Khalkhin Gol.
+Those executed included district commander Ivan Gryaznov and his successor Mikhail Velikanov.
+Most of the district's senior command personnel when the purge began were executed or sentenced to imprisonment, including the chief of staff and his successor, political commissar, the chief of the political department, deputy commander, the assistant commander for the air force and his successor, and the assistant commander for logistical support, chief of armored and mechanized forces, chief of staff of the air force, and chief of artillery.
+Repression affected all levels of senior command with almost all of the district's corps, division, and brigade commanders executed, sentenced to imprisonment, or arrested.

+By August 1939 the district had an actual strength of 188,219 personnel, including 3,810 in military schools.
 The armies and corps of the district took part in the battle of Khalkhin Gol under General Georgy Zhukov.
 In June 1940 the 16th Army was formed in the District before being transferred to the west.
 On June 22, 1941, the District comprised the 17th Army, Air and Air Defence commands, 12th Rifle Corps (65th and 94th Rifle Divisions), 93rd Rifle Division, the Transbaikal Fortified Region, two gun artillery regiments, a howitzer artillery regiment, and smaller units.
 The Transbaikal Military District became the Transbaikal Front; a front formed on September 15, 1941 in order to prevent a possible attack by the Japanese Kwantung Army.
 Against the general trend of Soviet tank divisions being disbanded in the first few months of the German invasion during the Second World War, due to heavy losses, the 57th and 61st Tank Divisions were active in the District in 1941.